 Defense Lawyer William Kunstler Dead at 76

-NEW YORK (AP) _ William Kunstler, the raspy-voiced lawyer who proudly spoke out for the politically unpopular in a controversial career defending clients including the Rev. Martin Luther King Jr., the Chicago Seven, Jack Ruby and John Gotti, died Monday.
+NEW YORK (AP) _ William Kunstler, the raspy-voiced lawyer who proudly spoke out for the politically unpopular in a controversial career defending clients including the Rev. Martin Luther King Jr., the Chicago Seven, Jack Ruby, John Gotti and others, died Monday.
 He was 76.

 Kunstler died of a heart attack at Columbia Presbyterian Hospital, where he had been hospitalized since Aug.
 28. He had a pacemaker installed on Aug.
 7.

 Once dubbed ``the most hated lawyer in America″ by Vanity Fair magazine, Kunstler saw himself as a legal paladin, an advocate for outcasts and pariahs.
 Critics depicted him as a showboat and publicity seeker.

 ``To some extent that has the ring of truth,″ he once said. ``I enjoy the spotlight, as most humans do, but it’s not my whole raison d’etre.
 My purpose is to keep the state from becoming all-domineering, all powerful.″

 Kunstler’s client list read like a Who’s Who of the American court: the defendants in the Attica prison riot, some of the Black Panthers, the Berrigan brothers’ draft protest, Indian activist Leonard Peltier, flag burner Gregory Johnson, District of Columbia Mayor Marion Barry, Central Park rapist Yusef Salaam.